smarie/python-pyfields/docs/api_reference.md

 By default `check_type` is `False`.
 This means that the abovementioned `type_hint` is just a hint.
 If you set `check_type=True` the type declared in the type hint will be validated, and a `TypeError` will be raised if provided values are invalid.
 Important: if you are running python < 3.6 you have to set the type hint explicitly using `type_hint` if you wish to set `check_type=True`, otherwise you will get an exception.
 Indeed type comments can not be collected by the code.

 Now type hints relying on the `typing` module (PEP484) are correctly checked using whatever 3d party type checking library is available (`typeguard` is first looked for, then `pytypes` as a fallback).
 If none of these providers are available, a fallback implementation is provided, basically flattening `Union`s and replacing `TypeVar`s before doing `is_instance`.
-It is not guaranteed to support all `typing` subtelties.
+It is not guaranteed to support all `typing` subtleties.

 **Documentation**